flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

    This is necessary, so that the hello-kubernetes example works as is and no SMI policies are needed from the get go.

-4. Exclude kubernetes API server IP from being intercepted by OSM's sidecar:
+4. Exclude kubernetes API server IP from being intercepted by osm-edge's sidecar:

    1. Get the kubernetes API server cluster IP:
       ```console